radianceteam/voting-audit/contracts/Readme.md

 # Assignment

-Postvoting DeAudit
+Post voting DeAudit components

-* DeAuditRoot.sol
+## DeAuditRoot.sol

-Component functionality:
+functionality:

-1) Deploy Participant.sol.
+### Deploy Participant.sol.
 By any user with some TONs and Free TON keys and seed phrase

-before deploy need:
+before deploy:
 - send from any wallet some amount TONs to DeAuditRoot.sol
 - set address of this wallet as your giver by: 	`function setGiver(address giverAddr) public checkPubkeyAndAccept`

+deploy:
 `function deployParticipant(uint256 pubkey) public alwaysAccept`

 after deploy:
 - this amount - deployFee be on deployed Participant.sol

-2) Select voteCountModel Majority, SoftMajority or SuperMajority.
+### Select voteCountModel Majority, SoftMajority or SuperMajority.
 For votings after selector set.
 Only by first Action Team Member

 `function selectMajority() public checkOwnerAndAccept `